bbauska/W3Cx-5of5/README.md

 ".play()".

-For playing some sound samples, here we are going to play a "plop" sound sample every 1000 milliseconds\... every second.
-We just do "LoadedAssets.plop.play()" you see the name \"plop\" comes from here.
+For playing some sound samples, here we are going to play a "plop" sound sample every 1000 milliseconds&#41; every second.
+We just do "LoadedAssets.plop.play()" you see the name &quot;plop&quot; comes from here.

-Instead of using "assetsToLoadURLs" now we are using "LoadedAssets\".plop because the "LoadedAssets" will initialize this object here, this variable with the decoded sound samples, with the loaded images and so on.
+Instead of using "assetsToLoadURLs" now we are using "LoadedAssets&quot;.plop because the "LoadedAssets" will initialize this object here, this variable with the decoded sound samples, with the loaded images and so on.

 I hope you will find this useful if you are planning to write a small HTML5 game with lots of JavaScript.

-\<end of transcript 3.5.4\>
+&lt;end of transcript 3.5.4&gt;

 <h4>A utility background loader for images, music and sound samples</h4>